cloudfoundry/notifications/README.md

 The default templates are located in **./templates**.
 The templates directory should look similar to this:

 	overrides/
+	user_body.text
+	user_body.html
+	space_body.text
+	space_body.html
+	organization_body.text
+	organization_body.html
+	email_body.text
 	email_body.html
-	email_body.text
-	space_body.html
-	space_body.text
 	subject.missing
 	subject.provided

-	user_body.html
-	user_body.text
+When emailing a single user, `user_body.html` and `user_body.text` are used as templates in the email body for the html and plaintext, respectively.
 When emailing a space, `space_body.html` and `space_body.text` are used as templates in the email body for the html and plaintext, respectively.
-When emailing a single user, `user_body.html` and `user_body.text` are used as templates in the email body for the html and plaintext, respectively.
+When emailing an organization, `organization_body.html` and `organization_body.text` are used as templates in the email body for the html and plaintext, respectively.

 When the subject is provided, the default subject template is found in `subject.provided`, while `subject.missing` is used when the email subject is not provided.

 When using the `/emails` endpoint, `email_body.html` and `email_body.text` are used as templates in the email body for the html and plaintext, respectively.

 The files located in the templates directory are defaults and will be used if there is no override of the same name.